Pope Clement X: Foreign affairs

 Clement X, seeing the results of the apostolic labours of the early French missionaries in Canada, the number of the faithful, and the wide field of labour, resolved to give the Church an independent organisation, and erected a see at Quebec, the bishop to depend directly on the Holy See; this provision would later secure its permanence after Quebec passed into the hands of Great Britain.
 The first bishop was Francois de Montmorency-Laval.

 In 1673, there arrived at Rome ambassadors from the Tsar of Russia, Alexei.
 He solicited from the Pope the title of Tsar, which, however, had already been adopted by his predecessors.
 At the same time it could not be forgotten that he gave strong financial aid to King John III Sobieski of Poland in their fight against the Turkish invaders.
 But Paul Menesius, a Scotsman, who was the ambassador, could not obtain the grant or sanction of that title, though he was received with great magnificence and had many precious gifts to carry back to his master.
 The Russian Tsar did not profess the Catholic faith in such a manner as to give any assurance of his intentions, and the King of Poland had looked upon the embassy with displeasure.

-Clement X suspended the Portuguese Inquisition in 3 October 1674, challenging the techniques employed against the New Christians.
+Clement X suspended the Portuguese Inquisition on 3 October 1674, challenging the techniques employed against the New Christians.
 The suspension lasted till 1681.